 Time Machine does not offer you the opportunity to compress data.
 As a result, backups created in Time Machine take up the same amount of space as the original files.
 A person backing up a 250GB hard drive will find Time Machine constantly erasing older backups without warning in order to write newer files.
 The way around this problem is to constantly buy new external hard drives.

 Backing up unnecessary files may take up a good deal of time and money when it comes to your backup plan.
 It adds to the total amount of data to be backed up and uses disk space.
 Get Backup lets you select which files you wish to back up to ensure that your archive contains only the most essential data.
-The selection process is simple thanks to templates for Apple iTunes, iPhoto, Mail, Address Book, and your documents folder.
+The selection process is simple thanks to templates for Apple iTunes, Photos, Mail, Contacts, and your documents folder.
 You can automatically exclude unnecessary files by type or name.
 This may include applications that you have on disc or movies that aren't so crucial but use a lot of storage space.

 Time Machine does not include the option to automatically exclude all files of a certain type or name.
 It essentially backs up your entire hard drive and excludes only those folders and files that you have found and added to the exclusion list.
 Though this does essentially solve the problem, finding individual files and folders throughout your hard drive can be quite time consuming.